Message from Admissions

 or request a copy.

-- Michigan’s Legal Practice Program will mold you into an excellent legal researcher and writer by the end of your 1L year.
-Full-time faculty, not adjuncts or fellow students, will meet with you one-on-one to give meaningful feedback on your work.
-Employers report that Michigan students reliably deliver high-quality research and drafting in their first summer jobs, performing as well as or better than 2Ls and recent grads from other schools.
+- For almost two decades, Michigan’s Legal Practice Program has been molding small classes of 25 or fewer 1Ls into excellent legal researchers and writers.
+Full-time faculty with many years of experience as practitioners, rather than fellow students or recent graduates, will meet with you one-on-one over the course of your first year to give meaningful, repeated, consistent feedback on your work.
+As a result, employers regularly report that Michigan students reliably deliver high-quality research and drafting in their first summer jobs, performing as well as or better than 2Ls and recent grads from other schools.
 Want specialized expertise?
 Michigan offers upper-level writing courses in transactional drafting, negotiation, appellate practice, bankruptcy, dispute resolution, and securities regulation; most schools offer no upper-level writing instruction at all.

-- In a recent survey by New York Law Journal, 70% of employers surveyed said they think law schools should focus more on transnational studies and offer study-abroad opportunities.
-Michigan was the first top law school to require that all students study transnational law, and our opportunities to study and work abroad are unparalleled.
-Michigan students can spend a semester-long externship at one of 21 international agencies in Geneva, research European Union legal issues at the European University Institute in Florence, or spend a semester at Waseda University Law School in Tokyo, to name only a few.
+- A recent survey by New York Law Journal reported that 70% of legal employers wanted law schools to focus more on transnational studies and offer study-abroad opportunities.
+Michigan was the first top law school to require that all students study transnational law (with a correspondingly high number of advanced international law classes), and our opportunities to study and work abroad are unsurpassed.
+Michigan students can spend a semester doing high-level work at one of about 20 UN agencies and international NGOs in Geneva; studying at Waseda University Law School in Tokyo; providing on-the-ground legal services assistance in South Africa; or researching European Union legal issues at the European University Institute in Florence.
+And that’s just scratching the surface of some of the most popular offerings.

 - In the same survey, every single responding employer said they’d like law grads to have a better understanding of the practice of law as a business.
-Michigan offers several courses to help you do just that: sign up for Law Firms and Legal Careers to gain understanding of law firm management, from profitability and marketing to governance and partnership considerations; learn how to read corporate financial statements in Accounting for Lawyers; or take one of our more specialized courses on the Law and Management of IP Organizations, In-House Counsel, the Law of Managing Money, and more.
-Or walk across the street to the world-famous Ross School of Business, and consider a completely different array of possibilities!
+Michigan offers an abundance of courses to help you do just that: whether learning how to read financial statements in Accounting for Lawyers or exploring the foundations of running a business in Business Basics for Lawyers, Business Economics for Lawyers, Management and Organizations for Lawyers, Marketing for Lawyers, or Operations for Lawyers, you will be far better informed than most of your peers at other schools.
+And if you want more, just walk across the street to the world-famous Ross School of Business, and consider a completely different array of possibilities!

 Sarah C. Zearfoss